-In our own experience, coupled with feedback from our Learners, suggests that ‘course decks’ never get re-visited, and only filed.
+Our experience and feedback from our Learners suggest that people never revisit ‘course decks’ but only file them.
 Our ‘Sticky Learning ®’ ensures long-term aims for learning retention without the need for harming the environment.

 3. Is your training the result of a Development Needs Analysis that identifies who needs what?